-- The irrotational flow of fluids in a simply-connected region is determined when either φ or inward normal velocity $-\partial\phi/\partial n$ is prescribed at all points of the boundary, or φ over part of the boundary and $-\partial\phi/\partial n$ over the remainder - Lamb (Ch.
-III, 6^{th} ed.) shows that representations of φ_P in terms of simple sources alone, or of double sources alone, are unique conservative body forces only
+- The irrotational flow of fluids in a simply-connected region is determined when either φ or inward normal velocity $-\partial \phi / \partial n$ is prescribed at all points of the boundary, or φ over part of the boundary and $-\partial \phi / \partial n$ over the remainder. - Lamb (Ch.
+III, 6th ed.
+1932) shows that representations of φ_P in terms of simple sources alone, or of double sources alone, are unique.

-Ideal Fluid Dynamics Key Theorems for Flows with Vorticity (19th Century)
+Ideal Fluid Dynamics

-Helmholtz postulated three theorems (1858) based on his proof of indestructability and uncreatability of u Co
+Key Theorems for Flows with Vorticity (Rotational Flows)

-1. The strength of a vortex filament is constant along its length.
+- Helmholtz postulated three theorems (1858) based on his proof of indestructability and uncreatability of vorticity in inviscid, barotropic fluid subjected to conservative body forces only - 1.
+The strength of a vortex filament is constant along its length.